NoahC500/habbo-mi-helper/README.md

 ## Intro

+### Operation Cleanup
+In this branch will be a full restructuring of the code to make it less spaghetti like

 This is a script I've created to aid me in my role as Director General of Military Intelligence at [HabboUK](https://habbouk.com/).

 Currently, it includes: